oneoaas-golib/bosun/docs/definitions.md

 The subject of the template.
 This is also the text that will be used in the dashboard for triggered incidents.
 The format of the subject is plaintext.

 ### Template Variables
+Template variables hold information specific to the instance of an alert.
+They are bound to the template's root context.
+That means that when you reference them in a block they need to be referenced differently just like context bound functions (TODO: link to function section explaining this).

 #### Ack
 The value of Ack is the URL for the alert acknowledgement.
 This is generated using the [system configuration's Hostname](/system_configuration#hostname) value as the root of the link.